linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Ratio Analysis + Valuation Review.md

 - $D$ and $E$ are measured using market values where possible
 - $K_d$ represents the cost of debt
-- $K_e$ represents the [[Week 7- Cost of Capital Review, Implied Model, Private Firms|cost of equity]]
+- $K_e$ represents the cost of equity
 - $T_m$ represents the marginal tax rate, which is used to value the interest tax shield

-### CONTINUING VALUE
+### Continuing Value
 - Continuing value represents the value of the firm's FCFs after the explicit forecast period
 - It is typically a perpetuity
 - With growth & reinvestment, continuing value is defined as:
 $$CV = \frac{FCF_{T+1}}{WACC - g}$$

 Where: